On community structure validation in real networks: Comparing different network partitions and different networks

-This approach can also be employed to compare networks.
-The idea, in this context, is that similar networks are expected to share similar communities, so that the comparison of communities in networks can point out structural similarities and differences between networks.
+The difficulty to inspect and visualize relations between thousands of nodes represents a primary challenge in the analysis of large networks.
+As discussed in Section \ref{sub:comp-part}, network clustering algorithms are often employed to simplify this task, summarizing a network into a set of clusters of nodes.
+In addition to this, clustering algorithms are also employed to compare networks.
+The idea, in this context, is that we may expect similar networks to share similar communities, so that the comparison of communities in networks can point out structural similarities and differences between networks.

-This can be done, for example, by applying a clustering algorithm to the networks of interest and checking the overlap (proportion of shared genes) between communinities in different networks.
-A high overlap between the partition $\mathcal{P}_1$ of graph $\mathcal{G}_1 = (V, E_1)$ and the partition $\mathcal{P}_2$ of graph $\mathcal{G}_2 = (V, E_2)$ gives an indication that the networks share similar community structures.
-However, such a comparison directly compares only the nodes in $\mathcal{P}_1$ and $\mathcal{P}_2$, ignoring the distribution of edges in the two graphs.
+A simple way to put this idea in practice is to apply a clustering algorithm to the networks of interest, and check the overlap (proportion of shared genes) between the communities of each network: a high overlap between the partition $\mathcal{P}_1$ of graph $\mathcal{G}_1$ and the partition $\mathcal{P}_2$ of graph $\mathcal{G}_2$ can be taken as an indication that the networks share similar community structures.
+However, such a comparison directly compares only the allocations of nodes within $\mathcal{P}_1$ and $\mathcal{P}_2$, ignoring the different distribution of edges in the two graphs.
+In this Section we illustrate how CSV allows to carry out a more comprehensive assessment of the overall similarity between the community structures of two graphs.

-Here, we propose to employ community structure validation to carry out an assessment of the overall similarity between the community structures of two graphs.
 We propose a procedure that is based on the assessment of the validity of $\mathcal{P}_1$ as community structure for $\mathcal{G}_2$, and of $\mathcal{P}_2$ as community structure for $\mathcal{G}_1$.
-The idea at the basis of this approach is that if $\mathcal{G}_1 = (V, E_1)$ and $\mathcal{G}_2 = (V, E_2)$ have the same (or similar) community structure, then the communities extracted from one graph should also induce a community structure in the other graph.
+The idea at the basis of this approach is that if $\mathcal{G}_1$ and $\mathcal{G}_2$ have the same (or similar) community structure, then the communities extracted from one graph should also induce a community structure in the other graph.